conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 *cmake.definitions* is a dictionary which is translated into command line arguments passed to the cmake, for instance, *cmake.definitions['BUILD_EXAMPLES'] = False* maps into *-DBUILD_EXAMPLES=OFF*.

-Some exmplanation for the specific variables:
+Some explanation for the specific variables:

 * *BUILD_EXAMPLES* - do not build OpenCV examples, as they are not needed to use OpenCV, but increase build times and package sizes
-* *BUILD_DOCS* - skip documentation for the same reason as examples, we usually keep only things needed to link with package, and also build of documentation may require additional tools (such as [doxygen](http://www.doxygen.nl/))
+* *BUILD_DOCS* - skip documentation for the same reason as examples, we usually keep only things needed to link with the package, and also build of documentation may require additional tools (such as [doxygen](http://www.doxygen.nl/))
 * *BUILD_TESTS* - same story, as we're not going to run these tests, skip them from build
 * *BUILD_PERF_TEST* - another set of tests to skip
 * *BUILD_opencv_apps* - skip some demonstration and utility applications supplied with OpenCV